sdiehl/wiwinwlh/tutorial.md

 Constraint Kinds
 ----------------

-The kind of a type family permits arbitrary kinds, but of particular interst in the Constraint kind which is enabled with the ``-XConstraintKinds`` extension.
+The kind of a type family permits arbitrary kinds, but of particular interest in the Constraint kind which is enabled with the ``-XConstraintKinds`` extension.
 Using this we can use typeclass constraints as first class values which can naturally be indexed with the type family.